doriordan/skuber/README.md

     export SKUBERCONFIG=file:///home/kubernetes_user/.kube/config

-After establishing your configuration according to one of the above options, you can verify it by (for example) building and running the [reactive guestbook](examples/src/main/scala/skuber/examples/guestbook) example.
+After establishing your configuration according to one of the above options, you can verify it by (for example) building and running the examples as described in the next section.

 One benefit of this support for kubeconfig files is that you can use [kubectl config](http://kubernetes.io/v1.1/docs/user-guide/kubectl/kubectl_config.html) to manage the configuration settings.